-The Alternative Educational Academy of Ogemaw County's Response to Findings
+The Alternative Educational Academy of Ogemaw County's Response to the Finding

-The Alternative Educational Academy of Ogemaw County's responses to the findings identified in our audit are described above.
-The Alternative Educational Academy of Ogemaw County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+The Alternative Educational Academy of Ogemaw County's response to the finding identified in our audit is described above.
+The Alternative Educational Academy of Ogemaw County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.